DETERMINING THE OUTCOME OF A MATCH – LAW 10

 - “Two equal periods of extra time not to exceed 15 minutes each.”
 This is “overtime,” with the teams required to play both periods and change directions between the periods.

 - Penalty kicks.
-This is the practice commonly known as five players from each team alternately taking “kicks from the penalty mark.”
+This is the practice commonly known as five players from each team alternately taking “kicks from the penalty mark,” also known as “penalties,” or a “penalty shoot-out.”

 A combination of the above procedures may also be used.
 Tournaments may also be subject to a number of local rules, and/or use such devices as a “golden goal,” where the team that scores first in overtime is immediately declared the winner and the remainder of the overtime period(s) is not used.